frankmeza/frankmeza/src/pages/articles/2018-06-05---essential-concepts-for-junior-developers-to-know/index.md

 ### The Big Scary Final Boss: The Whiteboard Session Algorithm

 There's a lot on the internet about nightmare algorithm questions in a job interview.
 If it does come up, it's my general impression (from personal experience) that it's less important to get an algorithm '100% right' than it is to thinking your way through it out loud to your interviewers, so that they can see how you think on your feet and under some slight pressure.
+In other words, yes they want you to solve the problem correctly and yes, ideally with correct syntax so that your sandbox environment will print out the correct answer.

+Let's say that you establish that you know how to approach problem-solving competently and are able to explain what you would like the code to do and how, and then translate that to comprehensible pseudo code, and let's say you run out of time alloted for the whiteboard section of the interview.

+Your pseudo code and your explanation of what and how the final code is to work may be strong enough that getting the problem 100% correct is overlooked and you are still in the runnings as a valid candidate

 Software developers are problem solvers, essentially by definition.
 If you are hired after the interview, you will be paid for solving problems related to building software.
 Thus, I believe that it is fully acceptable to ask a job applicant to solve a problem in the interview.
 This part of the interview may happen, it may not.
 I've been in both scenarios.
 The main goal here is to demonstrate that you have the mental tools to handle a specific problem, so a very slight amount of glossing over the smaller details of actual implementation may be acceptable, as long as you sandwich this with very concrete and clear knowledge and explanation.